Hands-on exercise¶

 Once you found the dataset, click ADD LAYER button to add it to map.
 It will be shown under LAYERS tab.

 There is a geolocation search tool at the top-left of the map.
 Search your interested place and zoom it.
-Here, I search Narok
+Here, I search Zanzibar, Tanzania

 for my map.